All sport programmes for persons with disabilities that SportCares organises or supports have been postponed due to COVID-19.

-For the latest advisories on sport, please refer here
+For the latest advisories on resumption of sport activities, please refer here

 We have prepared some stay at home activities so the community can continue to stay active.
 You may visit the Stay at Home Activities Page here!

-Since 2016, SportCares, under the umbrella of ActiveSG and Sport Singapore, has been executing the recommendations of the Disability Sports Master Plan (DSMP) under the guidance of the Ministry of Culture, Community, and Youth MCCY.
+Since 2016, SportCares, under the umbrella of ActiveSG and Sport Singapore, executes the recommendations of the Disability Sports Master Plan (DSMP) under the guidance of the Ministry of Culture, Community, and Youth MCCY.

 The DSMP aims to benefit people who have been medically certified to have one of the following: